Resampling schemes in population annealing: Numerical and theoretical results: Proof of Equation ( )

 Substituting $\rho_t^{(i)}$ and $\rho_t^{(i+1)}$ for $\langle (\mathfrak{N}_k^{(i)})^2 \rangle$ and $\langle (\mathfrak{N}_k^{(i+1)})^2 \rangle$ [using Eq.~(\ref{equ:rhoTitoFamilysize})] completes the proof and gives rise to Eq.~(\ref{equ:imprEstRhoT}).
-Regarding, population-size preserving methods, if all $r_j$ were i.i.d., their sum would have to be a random variable, too.
+Regarding population-size preserving methods, if all $r_j$ were i.i.d., then their sum would have to be a random variable, too.
 Thus, for these methods the $r_j$ cannot be i.i.d.
-In the case of multinomial, and thus residual resampling, this in the limit $R \rightarrow \infty$ the correlation between any two $r_i$ and $r_j$ vanishes and thus the $r_j$ can be assumed to be approximately i.i.d.
-Only for stratified and systematic resampling this is not the case and makes Eq.~(\ref{equ:imprEstRhoT}) only approximately true due to non-vanishing spatial correlations (in replica space).
+In the case of multinomial, and thus residual resampling, in the limit $R \rightarrow \infty$ the correlation between any two $r_i$ and $r_j$ vanishes and therefore the $r_j$ can be assumed to be approximately i.i.d.
+Only for stratified and systematic resampling this is not the case, making Eq.~(\ref{equ:imprEstRhoT}) only approximately true due to nonvanishing spatial correlations (in replica space).
 The correlation in those two methods causes Eq.~(\ref{equ:imprEstRhoT}) to slightly overestimate $\rho_t$ as compared to the standard definition.

-Lastly, Eq.~(\ref{equ:riVariance}) is found by using the law of total variance: $\texttt{Var}(r_j^{(i)})$ can be expressed as
+Last, Eq.~(\ref{equ:riVariance}) is found by using the law of total variance: $\texttt{Var}(r_j^{(i)})$ can be expressed as

 which yields Eq.~(\ref{equ:riVariance}).

 \end{widetext}